CedricDViou/cobalt2-compliance/README.md

 The primary purpose of these tests is to give an assurance towards fitness for purpose, that is, the absence of avoidable performance bottlenecks in unexpected setups.
-Examples include the use of performance-degrading Riser cards and inefficient PCIe cards and infrastructure.
+Examples include the use of inefficient PCIe cards and infrastructure.

 Each test is explained in a section further down in this document on how to run it and how to verify compliance.